GRADUATE PROGRAMS IN DETAIL

 Dissertation proposal defense

-Within one semester of the completion of all other requirements for the M.Phil. degree, and no later than the end of the fourth year of residence, a candidate for the Ph.D. must submit and successfully defend a proposal for the planned dissertation, to consist of a statement of the topic and a rough outline of the expected structure, of approximately 20 pages with a short bibliography (approximately 30 titles) of relevant scholarship.
+Within one semester of the completion of all other requirements for the M.Phil. degree, and no later than the first month of the fourth year of residence, a candidate for the Ph.D. must submit and successfully defend a proposal for the planned dissertation, to consist of a statement of the topic and a rough outline of the expected structure, of approximately 20 pages with a short bibliography (approximately 30 titles) of relevant scholarship.

 Before working on the proposal, a candidate chooses as a dissertation sponsor a faculty member who is an approved Classics dissertation sponsor.
-The candidate works closely with the sponsor in preparing the proposal; since this process can take a considerable amount of time, students are advised to begin thinking about their dissertation topics no later than the beginning of their fourth year.
-The candidate and sponsor jointly choose two other faculty members to make up the committee.
+The candidate works closely with the sponsor in preparing the proposal; since this process can take a considerable amount of time, students are advised to begin thinking about their dissertation topics no later than the beginning of their third year.
+Candidate and sponsor jointly choose two other faculty members to make up the committee.
 Ideally, these two additional committee members will remain the same throughout the candidate’s work on the dissertation and will ultimately become members of the dissertation defense committee as well.
 However, this process is not fixed, and occasionally committees change over time as the dissertation develops and faculty become (or are no longer) available.

 The proposal defense consists of an informal oral examination of the candidate by the three-person committee (typically 30-40 minutes).
 If successful, the committee certifies the candidate’s passing of the proposal defense in writing.